shakthi-sambas/x9115SNN/hw/read/9/README.md

 ######iii3 Commentary
 At a high level, key steps likely to occur in a software transplant algorithm to add feature F from source System D (the donor) to destination System H (the host):
-1) Localise: Identify and localise the code DF  D that implements F (this might use, for example, concept and feature location
+1) Localise: Identify and localise the code that implements F (this might use, for example, concept and feature location

 2) Abstract: Construct an abstraction AF from DF , retaining control and data flow directly related to F in the